cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 You can download and install it from https://nodejs.org/en/download/ by choosing your operating system and architecture.
 Follow the installation instructions and the best advice is to use Google if you hit problems or need more explicit help.

-When Node.js (often called simply *Node*) you'll have access to the `node` executable in a command line or terminal.
+When Node.js (often called simply *Node*) has been successfully installed, you'll have access to the `node` executable in a command line or terminal.

 After installing Node, you can type `node --version` in a command line or terminal - if it's been installed correctly, you'll get a reply like `v14.16.1`.
 Of course the precise version doesn't matter as long as you install from an obviously current download.
 When you install Node, you also install `npm` which stands for *Node Package Manager* - Node's default package manager, which gives you the ability to install Node's massive ecosystem of add-ons.
 You will probably need to close down and reopen any command windows or terminals before you can issue commands like `node --version` - the installation modifies your path and this process refreshes your environment.